freelawproject/free.law/content/what-should-be-done-about-the-pacer-problem.md

 they believe they have grounds to receive one, most people will find something in the next category more useful to pursue.

-**Agitation**
+### Agitation
 There are several polite ways you could raise the profile of this issue.
 It appears to us that many of the decision-makers are not even aware that there is a problem or that the problem is as dire as it is, so this is not a time to resort to name-calling or flame wars.
 Instead, consider some of these options for PACER activism:

+#### Postcards

-**Send postcards to the chief judge in your local federal district court and your regional circuit court.** Send a simple message, something
+You can send a postcard to the chief judge in your local federal district court and your regional circuit court.
+Send a simple message, something
 like:

 > Hi.
 I believe that public access to electronic court records is